INSaFLU/insaflu_docs/docs/bioinformatics_pipeline.rst

 	- Using contigs (if assembled).
 	- Using several reference databases.
 6. Selection of viral TAXID and representative genome sequences for confirmatory re-mapping
 7. Remapping of the viral sequences against selected reference genome sequences.

-The pipeline culminates in the production of a set of summary statistics and visualizations of the results.
+8. Reporting

 .. image:: _static/televir_workflow_update_20221208.png